Alex-Irae/DiseasePrediction/README.md

 	│   ├── disease_dict.json                 # Mapping of encoded disease labels (Generated at runtime)
 	│   └── symptoms_list.json                # List of symptom features  (Generated at runtime)
-	├── models                                # Directory for saved models ├── ResultWindow.py                       # Display the results
-	├── main.py                               # Create the UI
+	├── models                                # Directory for saved models ├── Ml_Result_Window.py                   # Display the results for the Ml models ├── Cnn_Result_window			  # Display the rsults for the choosen cnn model ├── Cnn.py				  # Class for the neural network, initialisation and compute ├── CnnTrainer.py			  # File to process the data and train the Neural network ├── main.py                               # Create the UI
-	├── PredictTrainer.py                     # Generate and train the models bbefore saving them, generates .json ressources files
+	├── MlTrainer.py                          # Generate and train the models bbefore saving them, generates .json ressources files
-	├── disease_predict.py                    # Use the models to calculate probabilities
+	├── utils.py                    	  # Use the models to calculate probabilities
 	└── README.md                             # Project documentation

-⚕️Contributing
+⚕️Contributing.

 If you would like to contribute to this project, feel free to submit a pull request or open an issue to discuss potential improvements.

-⚕️License
+⚕️License.

 This project is licensed under the MIT License.
 See the LICENSE file for more information.